 The Adjutant General”

 Cabanatuan was actually three camps.
-Camp One was where the men who captured on Bataan and taken part in the death march where held.
+Camp One was where the men who captured on Bataan and taken part in the death march were held.
 Camp Two did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp Three was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camps One and Three were later consolidated into one camp.
+Camp Three was where those men captured when Corregidor surrendered were taken and later Camps One and Three were consolidated into one camp on October 30, 1942.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Captain Donald L. Hanes had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.